 Below, we’ll show you all of the ways that you can watch ABC without cable.
 The options below include two ways to watch: through skinny bundles and free over-the-air broadcasts.
-We’ll cover over-the-air broadcasts in just a moment, but you probably already have some sense of what that means.
-The skinny bundles, on the other hand, are a little less familiar to some consumers.
+We’ll cover over-the-air broadcasts in a section below, but your skinny bundle options will span several sections, so let’s take a moment here at the outset to clarify what a skinny bundle actually is.

-Skinny bundles are slimmed-down packages of network channels.
-OTT (“over-the-top” – meaning streaming) skinny bundles stream over the internet, so there’s no need for costly traditional cable infrastructure.
+Skinny bundles are streaming services that offer slimmed-down packages of live network TV channels.
+Since skinny bundles stream over the internet, there’s no need for costly traditional cable infrastructure — or the regional monopolies that come with it.
 And, of course, you’ll also save more because there aren’t as many channels.
-All of that means that OTT skinny bundles take pay TV costs down to far lower levels than you might be used to from cable.
+All of that means that skinny bundles take pay TV costs down to far lower levels than you might be used to from cable.

 Please like us on Facebook to keep up to date on what's new in the world of cord cutting: